dgraph-io/dgraph-docs/content/howto/retrieving-debug-information.md

 dgraph debug info -s 30
 ```

-If you don't set the flag, when collecting a CPU profile you'll will get a `context deadline exceeded`:
+If you don't set the flag, when collecting a CPU profile you'll will get a `context deadline exceeded` error:

 ```log
 I0120 14:06:49.840613   13589 pprof.go:72] fetching profile over HTTP from http://localhost:8080/debug/pprof/profile?duration=15